-Academic representation happens across four levels: course, department, school and university.
-Academic reps are voluntary positions elected by you, the student body, and they exist with a specific remit to represent you and give you a voice in your educational experience.
+Academic representation happens across four levels through course reps, senior course reps, school reps and Vice President Education.
+Academic reps are voluntary positions and they exist with a specific remit to represent you and give you a voice in your educational experience.
 Individually and across the four levels, these reps achieve a large number of positive changes to students’ education on a regular basis.

 Course reps represent your voice at a course/programme/degree level.
 There are reps at every single level of study, from year one undergraduate through to postgraduate doctoral students.
 The groups of students they represent are usually defined by degree pathway or degree name, but there can also be mature student reps, Joint Honour reps and international student reps, to name just a few.
 The role of course reps is to gather feedback from their peers (you) to make changes to the educational experiences within each programme.
 The types of changes achieved are really broad and can relate to things such as timetabling, resources, environment, as well as module content and the timing or quality of feedback.